 - What is the registration number of the stock

-- When the stock was issued
+- When you’re issuing the stock

 - Where the company was incorporated